azurecitadel/azurecitadel/content/arc/servers/070-overview.md

 ## Scale Onboarding

-THis is a simple split lab to mirror a common onboarding scenario.
+This is a simple split lab to mirror a common onboarding scenario.

 ![Scale Onboarding](/arc/servers/images/overview_onboard.png)

-* Create a service principal and generate scale onboarding scripts for the admins to use
+* Create a service principal and generate scale onboarding scripts for the server admins to use
 * As the server admins, run the scripts to complete onboarding

 ## Management & Governance